couchbase/couchbase-python-client/tools/autogen/README.md

 falls into one of two cases:

-- **At least one alternative is registered under `cpp_core_types`.** It could be tagged, so the missing entry is reported as a warning.
-Left alone it compiles and then raises the first time Python converts it.
+- **At least one alternative is registered under `cpp_core_types`.** It could be tagged, so the missing entry fails generation.
+Left alone it would compile and then raise the first time Python converts it, so a variant field arriving from the core cannot reach a build unregistered.
 - **No alternative is registered** (primitives, `std::monostate`).
 There is nowhere to put a tag, so the generic converter is the only option.
 The generated call site is annotated to say so.